TimofeySukh/Messenger/README.md

 # 💬 Terminal Messenger

-A simple terminal-based messenger written in Go.
+A simple terminal-based messenger written in Go with **end-to-end encryption**.
 Create secure connections between your devices or chat with friends through CLI.

 ## 📁 Project Structure